NioniosFr/SePr/README.md

 * Chen  ...
 * Jan Eefting
 * Tobias ...
+* Dionysios Fryganas

 #### Description
 For this project we are going to implement a dummy "Internal Wiki" for a company.
-The purpose of this is to practice and present secure development methods and implementations.
+The purpose of this is to practice and present secure development methods and implementations as well as to test the outcome by doing penetration testing.

 # --